Skip to main content

 PLEASE READ: Restrictions after implementation

-Before proceeding, it's essential to liaise with your legal team and clarify how roles should be assigned in LawVu.
+Before proceeding, confirm with your legal team how roles should be managed.

 Configure Role Provisioning